jdh4/software_testing/02_unittest/README.md

 ## Running multiple test files with TestSuite

 Above we consider the source code `shapes.py` and the corresponding unit tests in `test_shapes.py`.
-What if your project is composed of multiple files?
+What if your project is composed of multiple files such as `shapes.py` and `sizes.py`?
 How can you execute all the tests at once?
 The idea is to create a `TestSuite` and a `TestRunner` to run all the tests at once.

 Here are the contents of `runner.py`: